open-mpi/ompi/docs/faq/general-tuning.rst

 .. code-block:: sh

-   shell$ mpirun -np 2 --tune foo.conf,bar.conf a.out
+   shell$ mpirun -n 2 --tune foo.conf,bar.conf a.out

 The contents of tuned files consist of one or more lines, each of